cjbrunnen/swapping-app/README.md

-# wdi-project-3

-* Johnnie de La Moriniere
-* Caz Brunnen
-* Dan Rogers
-* Abigail Emma Belinda Coe

-Swishr
-  User's Wardrobe
-  Swish List

-Basics:
+# SWISHList - an app to 'swish' clothes with other users

+MEAN stack

+Overview:
 Clothes re-cycling site in the spirit of the sharing economy.
-Users upload clothes to swap for others.
+Users upload clothing to swap for other items.

-Aimed at - students and yuppies
 Clear, user-friendly.

 must have / should have / could have